ansible/ansible-runner-service/README.md

 ## API Endpoints

-Once the service is running, you can point your browser at  ```http://localhost:5001/api``` to show which endpoints are available.
+Once the service is running, you can point your browser at  ```https://localhost:5001/api``` to show which endpoints are available.
 Each endpoint is described along with a curl example showing invocation and output.

 ![API endpoints](./screenshots/ansible-runner-service-API.png)

 You may click on any row to expand the description of the API route and show the curl example.
+The app uses a self-signed certificate, so all examples use the -k parameter (insecure mode).

 **Note**: *It is not the intent of this API to validate the parameters passed to it.
 It is assumed that parameter selection and validation happen prior to the API call.*